 According to Meomartini the left panel shows Trajan discussing the case of Julio Tiro.

 The right panel is believed to be a celebration of Trajan's initiatives in favour of trade, because the three gods in the background are supposed to be those who protected this business, but only Hercules is clearly identifiable.
-You may wish to see a Temple to Hercules built in a Roman neighbourhood where tradesmen congregated.

 The prevailing interpretation assumes that the two panels are part of the same scene which shows Trajan (right panel) entering the Capitol where he is greeted by Minerva, Jupiter, Juno and other four gods (left panel).
 Archaeologists concur in identifying Hadrian in the bearded man in the right panel.
 A woman (Rome or Plotina, Trajan's wife) points to him with her hand while she looks towards Trajan.